 ‘Falling forever’: Thoughts about the Unthinkability of Trauma (with fortune cookies) is a session of associative thinking about experience and feeling with Irish psychoanalytic therapist, Noreen Giffney and UK psychosocial research Lynn Froggett, who will also offer a longer workshop on Play on 5th Oct, expanding their experiential approach to the challenge of being open to experience.

-Stomach Ache: objects of digestion by Vanessa Bartlett and artist Lindsay Kelley explores the felt sense of human-gastrointesintal relations.
+Stomach Ache: objects of digestion by Vanessa Bartlett, Rachel Marsden and artist Lindsay Kelley explores the felt sense of human-gastrointesintal relations.
 Participants are invited to think of (or bring along) an object that describes your relationship to your digestion and mind gut connection.
 The workshop aims to creatively reimagine the gastrointestinal tract and its impact on anxiety, wellbeing and social relationships.
-In the second part, Lindsay Kelley will lead a tasting from her performance Dysphagiac, which responds to the feeding tube as an object that challenges social and sensory relationships with food.
-This event is designed to be supportive for people with different eating abilities and tasting elements will be optional
+Lindsay Kelley will lead a tasting from her performance Dysphagiac, which responds to the feeding tube as an object that challenges social and sensory relationships with food.
+This event is designed to be supportive for people with different eating abilities and tasting elements will be optional.

 Holding What You’re Holding: to start the event, complex trauma expert and lived experience researcher/educator Rebecca Moran will guide a reflection on what we bring with us into the Forum, and on how we might hold this throughout the two-day experience.

 Finding Your Voice as a Lived Experience Expert is a session by Rebecca Moran for anyone thinking about beginning to work as an educator, activist, advocate, or other expert.
 Come to refine your voice, position, and story, and potentially take it to the open mic event on day two.